-In 1937 the Nazis seized most of the modern art from the Kronprinzen-Palais, as part of their systematic campaign against so-called “degenerate art”.
-Many of the works were subsequently shown and publicly derided at the Degenerate Art exhibition in Munich of the same year before being sold off.
-The modern art department in the Kronprinzen-Palais was shut down.
-With the outbreak of war in 1939, the Nationalgalerie’s main building on the Museumsinsel Berlin was among the many museums forced to close to the public.
-Starting from 1941, the remaining holdings were removed to external sites to protect them from air raids and bombing.
-The Nationalgalerie suffered severe damage in the aerial bombardment of Berlin in 1944.
+In 1937 the Nazis seized most of the modern art from the Kronprinzen Palais, as part of their systematic campaign against “degenerate” art.
+Many of the works were subsequently shown and publicly derided at the exhibition “Degenerate Art” in Munich that year before being sold off.
+The modern art department in the Kronprinzen Palais was shut.
+With the beginning of war in 1939, the National Gallery’s main building on the Museumsinsel Berlin (Museum Island Berlin) was among the many museums forced to close to the public.
+Starting in 1941, the remaining holdings were removed to external sites to protect them from air raids.
+The Nationalgalerie suffered severe damage due to the aerial bombardment of Berlin in 1944.

-Also on display since 1996 is the collection of Heinz Berggruen, which is presented in the western Stülerbau opposite Schloss Charlottenburg, in a permanent exhibition entitled Picasso and his Time.
-The Berlin-born gallerist of Jewish descent was forced to leave Germany in 1936 and spent most of his life in Paris.
-Over several decades he built up a unique collection of modern art, which now forms an ideal accompaniment to the works in the Nationalgalerie.
-In the year 2000, Heinz Berggruen handed over most of his collection to the Stiftung Preussischer Kulturbesitz.
+The collection of Heinz Berggruen has also been on display since 1996, presented in the western Stüler building opposite Charlottenburg Palace in a permanent exhibition entitled “Picasso and his Time.”
+Berggruen, a Berlin-born gallerist of Jewish descent, was forced to leave Germany in 1936 and spent most of his life in Paris.
+Over several decades he assembled a unique collection of modern art which complements the works that were already in the collection and rounds out the Nationalgalerie’s European modernist holdings.
+Most of his collection was purchased for the Nationalgalerie in 2000.

-The Kupferstichkabinett and the Kunstbibliothek of the Staatliche Museen zu Berlin will have dedicated exhibition spaces in the new museum, showcasing graphic works, poster and book art, objects from the archives, as well as 20th-century architectural models.
+The Kupferstichkabinett (Museum of Prints and Drawings) and the Kunstbibliothek (Art Library) will have dedicated exhibition spaces in the new museum, showcasing graphic works, poster and book art, objects from the archives, and twentieth-century architectural models.

 With the In Preparation series, the Nationalgalerie seeks to provide insight into the curatorial and restoration preparation of major works for the Kulturforum’s future new building.